5G-MAG/Tech/pages/Network_APIs/Content_Production/Production_Contribution_Workflows.md

   </tr>
 </table>

-Note: Network access IDs are not expected to change when a reconfiguration occurs.

 Note: the steps in phase C are repeated whenever a service is added and created from scratch.

 ## After the event